How to Become a Counsellor in Australia: Complete Guide [2026]

 Best for Career changers, those wanting to start quickly School leavers, those wanting academic depth Professionals pivoting from related fields

 The key takeaway: a Diploma is not a lesser qualification.
-It’s a different pathway that gets you into the profession faster and at a fraction of the cost, with eligibility for ACA registration and a clear route to further study if you choose to continue later.
+It’s a different pathway that gets you into the profession faster and at a fraction of the cost, with a clear route to further study if you choose to continue later.
 For a more detailed comparison, see Diploma vs Bachelor of Counselling: which is right for you?

 Ready to start your counselling career?
 Explore Hader’s Diploma of Counselling — study 100% online, at your own pace.